Blackline Safety And Rombit Firmly Establish Themselves In The Growing Industrial Wearables Space

 Hugo Fuller

-Hugo is an Industry Analyst in the Verdantix Operational Excellence practice.
+Hugo is a Senior Analyst in the Verdantix Industrial Transformation practice.
 His current research agenda explores the technologies within the industrial asset management software market, with a focus on enterprise asset management software and computerized maintenance management systems.
 In Advisory, he focuses on go-to-market, thought-leadership and market-sizing work.
 Prior to joining Verdantix, Hugo worked in PR analytics and studied English at University College London.